-- 1 that there is no harm in using their eyes for normal visual tasks, and they may be told that the effect of 2 total sunlight exposure remains uncertain.
-Insofar as cigarette smoking is a key modifiable risk factor, 3 smoking cessation is strongly recommended when advising patients with AMD or at risk for AMD.
-4 The informed consent process should include a discussion of the risks and benefits of treatment and 5 treatment alternatives.
-The off-label status of bevacizumab for neovascular AMD should be included 6 in the discussion; information and a consent form are available from the Ophthalmic Mutual 7 Insurance Company.
-Vision rehabilitation optimizes the patient's functional ability, and patients with reduced visual 8 function should be referred for vision rehabilitation and social services.
-Patients with severe visual 9 loss related to AMD who are referred for vision rehabilitation services often have unrealistic 10 11 expectations.
-Educating patients that the visual rehabilitation specialist helps to optimize their existing 12 visual function, rather than "helping them see better" will establish more appropriate expectations 13 around such services.
-Special optical or electronic magnifying lenses, bright lights, and electronic reading aids may help patients to read more effectively, but not as well as they did before the onset of 14 AMD.
-An Implantable Miniature Telescope (IMT) is an FDA-approved device that may be effective 15 for screened, phakic, motivated patients with end-stage AMD, and it appears to be cost-effective.
-16 17 A systematic review in 2018 found insufficient evidence on the IMT's safety and effectiveness in patients with late or advanced AMD.
-More information on vision rehabilitation, including materials 18 for patients, is available at www.aao.org/smart-sight-low-vision.
-19 Loss of VA increases the risk of frequent falls.
-Depression and visual hallucinations (Charles 20 21 Bonnet syndrome) frequently accompany severe central vision loss.
-Patients who have Charles - Bonnet syndrome and their family members should be informed that visual symptoms are not unusual and do not represent a sign of psychosis or mental deterioration.
-The ophthalmologist may inquire about symptoms of clinical depression and, when appropriate, suggest that the patient seek professional advice, as depression may exacerbate the effects of AMD. - 26
+The informed consent process should include a discussion of the risks and benefits of treatment and treatment alternatives.
+The off-label status of bevacizumab for neovascular AMD should be included in the discussion; information and a consent form are available from the Ophthalmic Mutual Insurance Company.178

+Vision rehabilitation optimizes the patient's functional ability, 276 and patients with reduced visual function should be referred for vision rehabilitation and social services.
+277 Patients with severe visual loss related to AMD who are referred for vision rehabilitation services often have unrealistic expectations.
+Educating patients that the visual rehabilitation specialist helps to optimize their existing visual function, rather than "helping them see better" will establish more appropriate expectations around such services.
+Special optical or electronic magnifying lenses, bright lights, and electronic reading aids may help patients to read more effectively, but not as well as they did before the onset of AMD.
+An Implantable Miniature Telescope (IMT) is an FDA-approved device that may be effective for screened, phakic, motivated patients with end-stage AMD, and it appears to be cost-effective. ^{278,279} A systematic review in 2018 found insufficient evidence on the IMT's safety and effectiveness in patients with late or advanced AMD.
+267 More information on vision rehabilitation, including materials for patients, is available at www.aao.org/low-vision-and-vision-rehab.

+Loss of VA increases the risk of frequent falls. ^{280,281} Depression and visual hallucinations (Charles Bonnet syndrome) frequently accompany severe central vision loss.
+Patients who have Charles Bonnet syndrome and their family members should be informed that visual symptoms are not unusual and do not represent a sign of psychosis or mental deterioration.
+The ophthalmologist may inquire about symptoms of clinical depression and, when appropriate, suggest that the patient seek professional advice, as depression may exacerbate the effects of AMD.
+282